 One of the stepping stones on Nelson's journey of understanding was expressed in a 2009 sermon entitled "A Line in the Sand".

-Links to additional sermons given at the UU is Covenant congregation by Nelson Stover from 2017 and 2018 are available on YouTube.
+Links to additional sermons given at the UU's Covenant congregation by Nelson Stover from 2017 and 2018 are available on YouTube.

 In 2008, Nelson delivered a presentation at the ICA International's 7th Quadrennial Conference on Human Development entitled "Cultural Tsunami".
 This presentation was reworked and presented to a Thomas Berry Colloquium in Chapel Hill.
 Entitled "At The Species Level", versions of this program have been delivered at numerous locations.

-In 2018, an enhanced version of Maliwada's Grandchildren was prepared to included more recent events and set a context for current projects of Emerging Ecology and the ICA Global Archives.
+In 2018, an enhanced version of Maliwada's Grandchildren (Updated: October 16, 2019) was prepared to include more recent events and to set a context for current projects of Emerging Ecology, ICA India, ICA International and the ICA Social Research Center.
 Many of the photos from the original presentation have been included within the text of the revised document.

 In 2009, Nelson Stover made a presentation entitled Maliwada's Grandchildren to a Symposium held to commemorate the transfer of the Joseph Wesley Mathews archives to the American University library in Washington, DC.
 The transcript of Nelson's presentation was included in the proceedings of the conference.
 The oral presentation was accompanied by a photo-rich PowerPoint slide show that is now available as a .pdf file.